shavaun/fingerstyleukulele/_exercises/exercise5.md

 ---
 title:  "#5"
-long_title: "#5 - Melody vs Harmony"
+long_title: "#5 - Arpeggios"
 author: shavaun
 start_tempo: 60
 peak_tempo: 100
 score: exercise5.svg
 order: 5
-notes: {"quarter":["quarter note","1 beat"], "half": ["half note", "2 beats"], "whole": ["whole note", "4 beats"]}
+notes: {"quarter":["quarter note","1 beat"], "half": ["half note", "2 beats"]}
 key: C
-difficulty: 1.2
+difficulty: 1.1
 ---

-When you think of the children's song Mary Had a Little Lamb, you probably think of the *melody* of that song.
-Someone could play other notes along with the melody, but you'd still recognize it.
-The melody does not have to be sung like it typically is with Mary Had a Little Lamb, it can also be played by an instrument.<br><br>*Harmony* is what we call the other notes that someone could play, such as chords or embellishments.
-These add depth to support the melody and make it fuller.
-On the ukulele, you can play the melody and the harmony at the same time which is called a *chord melody* arrangement.<br><br>The *melody* in this arrangement of Mary Had a Little Lamb is colored in red.
-Remember to keep your right hand fingers assigned to individual strings.
+A *chord* is a collection of notes (usually 3 notes) that are played at the same time or consecutively.
+When you play the notes of a chord consecutively, it's called an *arpeggio*.<br><br>

+Most music is written with chords in mind, regardless of whether your right hand is finger picking or strumming.
+In this exercise we play the C Major chord, which is made of the notes C, E, and G. Try to minimize the movement of your left hand by keeping the 3rd fret of the C string held down throughout the exercise.